Everything that you need to know about bringing a claim for breach of privacy

 If your privacy has been breached, or is about to be breached, you can obtain an emergency injunction to prevent misuse of your private information.

 Breach of privacy often involves additional claims for harassment and for breach of data.
 There are other causes of action that you might wish to consider along side a breach of privacy claim.

 The right to private life is a right which is embedded in the Human Rights Act 1988.
-English law recognises breach of the right to private life as a wrong doing and you can bring a claim for misuse of private information if you believe that either your privacy has been invade or that there is a real threat of breach of your privacy.
+English law recognises breach of the right to private life as a wrong doing and you can bring a claim for misuse of private information if you believe that either your privacy has been invaded or that there is a real threat of breach of your privacy.

-A Privacy breach often gives rise to an additional claim for harassment because publication of private information is often intended to cause harassment to the victim.
+A privacy breach often gives rise to an additional claim for harassment because publication of private information is often intended to cause harassment to the victim.
 Time really is of the essence in so many cases of both breach of privacy and harassment and you should act swiftly.
 You can read more about UK privacy law.

-You may bring a claim for breach of your privacy whenever there is a threat that someone may disclose information which is private to you, such as documents, images or facts, without your consent.
+You may bring a claim for breach of privacy whenever there is a threat that someone may disclose information which is private to you, such as documents, images or facts, without your consent.
 In some cases, the publication of private information may be justified, for example, because there is clear public interest in the publication.

 In any event, the public interest in the publication of your private information must be real to the extent that it overrides your right to a private life.
-You may also bring a claim for breach of privacy or for the misuse of your private information where you believe that someone had unlawfully accessed your private information.
+You may also bring a claim for breach of privacy or for the misuse of your private information where you believe that someone unlawfully accessed your private information.
 This may include accessing your phone, your computer or reading private letters.

 You might bring a claim for breach of privacy under the common law of the misuse of private information, breach of confidence and breach of your data under General Data Protection Regulation (‘GDPR’) Data Protection Act 2018.
 Often cases of breach of privacy and misuse of private information also involve an element of harassment.
 You will therefore be able to take legal action also under the Protection from Harassment Act.